 What you don’t know about your financial burn rate can burn you.

 One of the key financial indicators for a business is monthly financial burn rate.
 Failure to know and plan for this key indicator can cause a company to go up in smoke or, worse, burn.
 The FlowFirstTM business management model is built around maximizing cash flow.
-To achieve this, a company must first know how much cash they require to operate on a monthly basis.
-This monthly cash requirement, or financial burn rate, is the amount every company must have access to in order to fulfill its fixed or recurring expenses and obligations.
+To achieve this, a company must first know how much cash they require to operate monthly.
+This monthly cash requirement, or financial burn rate, is the amount every company must have access to fulfill its fixed or recurring expenses and obligations.

-Its important to remember that the monthly burn rate schedule is different from a budget.
-A budget incorporates projected amounts that may or may not materialize, such as capital expenditures, future investments and other revenue-based expenses.
-A burn rate schedule, on the other hand, would not include capital expenditures if they werent recurring expenses or if they were paid for all at once.
-In fact, one of the major difference between a burn rate report and a budget is that burn rate only incorporates monthly obligations that must be paid regardless of the sales activity for the month.
+It’s important to remember that the monthly burn rate schedule is different from a budget.
+A budget incorporates projected amounts that may or may not materialize, such as capital expenditures, future investments, and other revenue-based expenses.
+A burn rate schedule, on the other hand, would not include capital expenditures if they weren’t recurring expenses or if they were paid for all at once.
+In fact, one of the major differences between a burn rate report and a budget is that burn rate only incorporates monthly obligations that must be paid regardless of the sales activity for the month.

 Additional employees hired for special projects, for example, would be included in a financial burn rate report because new employees would be added to the payroll, which must be factored into monthly expenses regardless of sales volume.
 Independent contractors that are hired to perform a specific job, however, may not be included in a burn rate report because the expense may not recur.

 - What Is Financial Flow?